Expertium/expertium.github.io/Benchmark.md

 ### Neural networks

 11.​ GRU-P (GRU stands for Gated Recurrent Unit).
 This neural network architecture is commonly used for time series analysis, such as predicting stock market trends or recognizing human speech.
-This implementation uses the SR model.
+This implementation uses the SR model - it calculates memory stability as an intermediate variable.

 ![GRU (proper)](https://github.com/user-attachments/assets/aed193fe-0b48-49a7-93df-9bd447da490f)